Jutho/TensorKit.jl/docs/src/man/sectors.md

 section will be completed when the implementation is finished.

 ## Bibliography
 [^tung]:        Tung, W. K. (1985).
 Group theory in physics: an introduction to symmetry principles, group representations, and special functions in classical and quantum physics.
                 World Scientific Publishing Company.

 [^kitaev]:      Kitaev, A. (2006).
 Anyons in an exactly solved model and beyond.
                 Annals of Physics, 321(1), 2-111.

-[^1]:       Strictly speaking the number of sectors, i.e. simple objects, in a fusion category needs to be finite, so that ``Rep\{\mathsf{G}\}`` is only a fusion category for a finite group ``\mathsf{G}``.
-It is clear our formalism also works for compact Lie groups with an infinite number of irreps, since any finite-dimensional vector space will only have a finite number of all possible irreps in its decomposition.